Fact-checked

 • physical activity;

 Most often, attacks of suffocation occur at night.
-A person wakes up from a feeling of suffocation.
-He hysterically starts to "snap" the air with his mouth, his face acquires a bluish tinge and becomes covered with a cold sweat.
-Breathing becomes hard, bubbling.
-Listening to slight rales, crepitation of sounds (specific crispy sounds).
-The patient can not clear his throat.
-The attack of dry cough is accompanied by a foamy sputum of a pinkish hue.
-This may be a signal of edema in the lungs, which is a rather formidable symptom.
-The arterial pressure can vary in the big and the smaller side, which in turn complicates the course of the attack of suffocation.
+A person wakes up with a feeling of suffocation.
+He hysterically begins to "grab" air with his mouth, while his face acquires a bluish tint and is covered in cold sweat.
+Breathing becomes hard, gurgling.
+Mild wheezing, crepitation of sounds (specific crunching sounds) are heard.
+The patient cannot cough up.
+An attack of dry cough is accompanied by foamy sputum of a pinkish tint.
+This may be a signal of the formation of edema in the lungs, which is a rather formidable symptom.
+Blood pressure can change up and down, which in turn complicates the course of an attack of suffocation.

-The attack of suffocation in heart failure can last from several minutes to several hours, especially if it is caused by myocardial infarction.
+An attack of suffocation due to heart failure can last from several minutes to several hours, especially if it is caused by myocardial infarction.

-Symptoms of laryngitis begin to show unobtrusive perspiration, a feeling of dryness, tingling in the throat, dry cough and sudden loss of voice, sometimes there are attacks of suffocation.
-There is swelling of the vocal cords and throat.
+Symptoms of laryngitis begin to manifest themselves with a slight tickling sensation, a feeling of dryness, tingling in the throat, a dry cough and a sudden loss of voice, sometimes attacks of suffocation occur.
+Swelling of the vocal cords and throat is observed.

-Laryngitis is an inflammatory process in the larynx, which is provoked by the tension of the vocal cords, chemical or physical irritants or infection.
-Laryngitis is acute and chronic.
-Acute laryngitis is a consequence of diseases such as scarlet fever, flu, whooping cough, ARVI, etc. With chronic laryngitis, there is inflammation of the mucous membrane of the throat, muscles of the larynx and submucosal tissue.
+Laryngitis is an inflammatory process in the larynx, which is provoked by tension of the vocal cords, chemical or physical irritants or infection.
+Laryngitis can be acute and chronic.
+Acute laryngitis is a consequence of diseases such as scarlet fever, flu, whooping cough, acute respiratory viral infections, etc. Chronic laryngitis is an inflammation of the mucous membrane of the throat, muscles of the larynx and submucosal tissue.
 Chronic laryngitis occurs as a result of frequent acute laryngitis.

-This is due to irregularities in the respiratory system and heart.
-Attacks of suffocation in VSD occur during or after:
+This is due to problems with the respiratory system and heart.
+Attacks of suffocation with VSD occur during or after:

 • stressful situations;